 The simple existence of unfairness doesn't make it a winner.
 It doesn't mean that we’re stopped, wasting our time, or that we are not making very real contributions that shape the very landscape of the game.
-Geez, I hear pitching coaches like Bryan Price and Rick Peterson talking about some theories I brought into the game 15 to 20 years ago, and they speak of them with such acceptance today that you would think it was something learned it at their grandfather's knee and something that has always been accepted.
+Geez, I hear pitching coaches today talking about some theories I brought into the game 15 to 20 years ago, and they speak of them with such acceptance today that you would think it was something learned at their grandfather's knee and something that has always been accepted.

-But the “unfairness” that did exist could and did have a mighty impact is on the subjective perceptions of some of the people involved.
+The level of “unfairness” that did exist could and did have a mighty impact is on the subjective perceptions of some of the people involved.
 It sometimes fueled a frustration that went beyond the fact that advisors are often inherently frustrated from the get-go.
-As a young teen-ager I was mildly involved in the Civil Rights movement in the 1960s, and while it is not exactly the same analogy, I saw much the same thing happen back then.
+As a young teenager I was mildly involved in the Civil Rights movement in the 1960s, and while it is not exactly the same analogy, I saw much the same thing happen back then.
 The unfairness picks away at folks and comes out in a form of frustration that blinds them from seeing and appreciating their very real and significant accomplishments.

 If you get an Eddie Epstein talking about his years with